Deng-peiying/commit/README.md

-# Generalist Bimanual Manipulation via Foundation Video Diffusion Models
+# Vidar: Embodied Video Diffusion Model for Generalist Bimanual Manipulation

 ### 📝[Paper](https://arxiv.org/abs/2507.12898) | 🌍[Project Page](https://embodiedfoundation.github.io/vidar_anypos)

 ## Introduction

-Here is the codebase for **Generalist Bimanual Manipulation via Foundation Video Diffusion Models**.
+Here is the codebase for **Vidar: Embodied Video Diffusion Model for Generalist Bimanual Manipulation**.

 Below you will find setup instructions and basic usage guidance for the code within the `vidar` folder.